LL.M. Programme Modules

 Intellectual Property and Information Technology Law | Section A |

-* Priority will be given to students registered for the LL.M (Intellectual Property and Information Technology Law) and LLM (General) degree programmes.
-Any available places will be offered to students on other LLM programmes in September 2022.
+* Priority will be given to students registered for the LL.M (Intellectual Property and Information Technology Law) and then students on LLM (General) degree programmes.
+Any available places will be offered to students on other LLM programmes in September 2023.

 This module sheds light on how international and EU legislative instruments, from the end of the 19th century onwards, have sought to ensure an effective and uniform recognition, enforcement and exploitation of copyright and related rights.
 The module aims at analyzing and critically evaluating the most important principles of artistic and literary property embodied in the 1886 Berne Convention, the 1994 TRIPS (Trade Related Aspects of Intellectual Property Rights) Agreement, the 1996 WIPO (World Intellectual Property Organization) ‘Internet’ treaties and several EU directives that, while seeking to harmonize national laws on copyright from the early 1990s onwards, embody measures of industrial, innovation and cultural policy.
 The module will place particular emphasis on technological aspects of copyright and of its enforcement with the aim to assess validity and desirability of rules, principles and legislative solutions in an increasingly broad and interconnected digital environment.

-Specific classes will aim at detailing essential aspects of copyright’s protection such as: (i) the subsistence of rights and the requirement of originality, in light of the concepts of ‘authorship’ and the ‘idea/expression’ dichotomy; (ii) copyright’s term of protection and persisting issues regarding its uniformity throughout the EU; (iii) the scope and character of moral and economic rights, including the exclusive rights of reproduction, communication to the public and distribution as well the resale right applicable to artworks; (iv) copyright exceptions under international, comparative and EU law; (v) compensation rights and the unsettled issues of national levies for uses that entail private copying of protected works; (vi) individual and collective management of copyright and related rights in the Internet age as well as the institutions, legal standards and EU law obligations that are relevant in these businesses; (vii) online copyright enforcement measures and their constitutional limits, especially in the realm of social media; (viii) the modernization of the EU legal framework, particularly through the provisions of the EU ‘Digital Single Market’ Directive (2019/790) and its (ongoing) national transpositions.
+Specific classes will aim at detailing essential aspects of copyright’s protection such as: (i) history and justifications of copyright, the international and the EU legal frameworks, and important principles; (ii) copyright’s term of protection and persisting issues regarding its uniformity throughout the EU; (iii) the scope and character of moral and economic rights, including the exclusive rights of reproduction, communication to the public and distribution and other; (iv) copyright exceptions under international, comparative and EU law; (v) copyright exceptions under international, comparative and EU law; ; (vi) individual and collective management of copyright and related rights in the Internet age as well as the institutions, legal standards and EU law obligations that are relevant in these businesses; (vi) individual and collective management of copyright and related rights in the Internet age as well as the institutions, legal standards and EU law obligations that are relevant in these businesses; (vii) online copyright enforcement measures and their constitutional limits; (viii) the modernization of the EU legal framework, particularly through the provisions of the EU ‘Digital Single Market’ Directive (2019/790) and its (ongoing) national transpositions.

 Lectures will be designed to foster interactivity, ensuring an ongoing dialogue between the instructor and the whole class.
-Most of the recommended readings will be freely accessible through a dedicated Blackboard folder.
+Most of the recommended readings will be freely accessible through libraries and Blackboard.
 To facilitate a critical review of all the materials, the module requires students to contribute to classes by actively participating in classroom discussions and publishing posts, questions and comments on a Blackboard discussion forum.

 Learning Outcomes: